cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 2. A table of structures lists all the structures that can be visualized.
 By clicking on a row you change the data that is loaded for the table of vibrational modes and the animations.
 It also changes the highlight in the plot.
 3. The graph by default overlays the predicted spectra, and you can hide/unhide the spectrum of molecules by clicking on the eye.
    ![IR spectra graph](images/ir_graph.gif)
 4. A table of vibrational modes gives you the intensity (a mode of intensity 0 will not show up in the spectrum, i.e., is not IR active) and the frequency.
 If you click a row, it will load this mode in the animation and also highlight it in the graph.
+You can toggle between adsorption/transmission mode.
+   The "renormalize" function scales the maxima within the selected zones to the same value.
+One can select the zone with ALT and two clicks (or by entering the values into the corresponding fields.)
    ![Mode table](images/mode_table_optimized.gif)
-5. A JSMol window animates the selected normal mode
+5. A JSMol window animates the selected normal mode.
+You can use other JSMol functionality with a right click into the window.
+For instance, you can measure bond lengths by (i) Select Measurements/Click for distance measurement, (ii) then click on two atoms to measure the distance between them.
 6. A molecular drawing in which you can click on bonds and atoms to select the most relevant mode for this bond/atom.
    ![Click bond](images/click_image_optimized.gif)
 7. A button to open the help menu